 - $1 million settlement after a client fell from scaffolding and experienced multiple orthopedic injuries

 Payouts in every case are different.
 However, the higher the amount of damage you sustained, the more you may be able to recover in compensation.

-What Our Clients Say About Working With Domingo Garcia
+What Our Clients Say About Working With Our Construction Accident Attorneys

-We are proud to serve our clients, including those in the Tyler area.
-Every case is different, but we are ready to help you in any way we can.
+At Domingo Garcia, we are proud to serve our clients, including those in the Tyler area.
+Every case is different, but our attorneys are ready to help you in any way we can.
 Here are what a few of our clients had to say after working with our firm:

 - Mrs. Gracie Cisneros was very helpful and reliable throughout the long-awaited process.
 Thank you, Gracie, for your service.
 We truly appreciate you for making the calls and scheduling all appointments necessary to get our case closed. ~ C.Z.